jbunke/jbunke.github.io/_experience/ltp.md

 ---

 * Created and operated a social media platform that matched last-minute buyers and sellers of ticketed events in London
+* Produced professional graphics and marketing material for posts and stories
 * Acted as an intermediary between buyers and sellers that ascertained ticket legitimacy and handled transactions
 * Gained sales and customer service experience by engaging with customers and clients and cultivating business relationships
 * Reached five figures in profit (GBP) each year